 Clarification: cell B4 should read “9.8 Asset Classes” and not “10.8 Asset Classes”.
 All values should be entered as a percentage of AUM.
 Gamma should be calculated with respect to the Delta and the calculation methodology should be consistent.
 Therefore for 3.
 Sovereign & Int Rate Exp, convexity should be on Interest rate while for 4 it should be on credit spread.

 The portfolio inception does not really matter as you would be stressing the current positions.
 Hence the impact could be reported for all scenarios.
 For all historical stress tests report the performance of the current exposures over the period of the test.
 For positions on securities that existed during the period of the test, then use their actual historical prices to calculate the impact.
 For positions on securities that did not exist at the time, use a predictive methodology.

-Available Liquidity would be the amount of assets available via counterparties, which aren’t being used by the manager.
+Available Liquidity is meant to capture access to additional financing that is not yet utilised by the manager.
 Required Margin would be margin for all instruments which require margin, so includes futures, but other derivatives would be included as well.

 Cash should include excess margin plus any other cash balance held at the counterparty.
 Cash used for position collateral should not be included here as this would create a double counting of the position reported under the LMV, SMV or OTE/MTM column.